dasomji/BuDoBase/README.md

 - DJANGO_SECRET_KEY
 - DJANGO_ENVIRONMENT=production
 - DATABASE_URL (you get this from your database, see below)
+- APP_URL (your application's domain, e.g. 'myapp.railway.app') // this is for the settings allowed_hosts, csrf_trusted_origins and secure_ssl_host

 On a service like heroku/vercel/railway, once you have set your environment variables, you can deploy the project simply by connecting the repository and pushing your changes to your remote repository (Github/Gitlab/etc).
 It will automatically build the project and run it.